ciciswann/project-writeups/README.md

 At the end you should have shairplay-sync and the MQTT broker running as services.
 You should also have the python-flaschen-taschen app.py running (`python3 app.py`) from inside the shairport-sync-mqtt-display directory and the Flaschen-Taschen server running (`sudo ./ft-server --led-gpio-mapping=adafruit-hat-pwm --led-slowdown-gpio=2 --led-rows=64 --led-cols=64 --led-show-refresh --led-brightness=50`).

 ## Gingham Through Hole Keyboard
-There's something really cool about hardware that uses its electronic components as part of its overall design.
-This Gingham through hole keyboard was a fun build that involves quite a bit of soldering with 64-1N4148 diodes and 28 other components.
+I love the look of through hole keyboards and this Gingham keyboard is no exception.
+There's just something really cool about hardware that uses its electronic components as part of its overall design.
+Overall, this was a fun build that involved quite a bit of soldering with 64-1N4148 diodes and 28 other components (not including switches).

 ![image](https://user-images.githubusercontent.com/17733481/147046329-ed06e2de-c081-42a1-944b-5b47bde3c2f6.png)